OliverAndreasHood/MLProject_PacAIman/README.md

 - Optimization of the number of points scored and the time to finish the game

 PacAIman base modeled on the A + Coding project https://github.com/a-plus-coding/pacman-with-python

+The behavior of the enemies will be based on the original PacMan game.